Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/README.md

 - **May contain false positives - use with caution :)**
 - Blocks common tracking JS that may use multiple browser APIs to fingerprint users.
-- Data source: [DuckDuckGo Tracker Radar](https://github.com/duckduckgo/tracker-radar) (see their [blog post](https://spreadprivacy.com/duckduckgo-tracker-radar/) and [docs](https://github.com/duckduckgo/tracker-radar/tree/main/docs) for detail)
+- Data source: [DuckDuckGo Tracker Radar](https://github.com/duckduckgo/tracker-radar) (see their [blog post](https://spreadprivacy.com/duckduckgo-tracker-radar/) and [docs](https://github.com/duckduckgo/tracker-radar/tree/main/docs) for details)

 ---